mk-fg/reliable-discord-client-irc-daemon/README.rst

   "chan" renames.

-  Note that this affects all guilds where such channel name exists, and source name should be in irc format, same as in /list, and is case-insensitive (as it is on irc).
+  Note that this affects all guilds where such channel name exists, and source name should be in irc format, same as in /list, and is rfc1459-casemapped (same as on irc).

 - Rename channel with id=710035588048224269 to "memes" (retaining guild prefix) - "chan" renames using \@channel-id spec.